AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

-# Automated Data Pipeline for NHS Digital A&E Attendances and Emergency Admissions
+# Automated Data Pipeline for data retrieval and visualisation of NHS Digital A&E Attendances and Emergency Admissions

-## The Problem
+## The Problem :hospital:

-Each month, NHS Digital publishes aggregated data on Accident & Emergency (A&E) attendances and emergency hospital admissions:  https://www.england.nhs.uk/statistics/statistical-work-areas/ae-waiting-times-and-activity/
+Each month, **NHS Digital** publishes aggregated data on **Accident & Emergency (A&E) attendances** and **emergency hospital admissions**:  https://www.england.nhs.uk/statistics/statistical-work-areas/ae-waiting-times-and-activity/

 Monitoring A&E attendances and emergency admissions is crucial for several reasons: